NareshRaja007/Bitcoin-Price-Prediction/README.md

 # Bitcoin-Price-Prediction
-This is a ML based webapp to predict bitcoin prices
+This is a ML based webapp to predict bitcoin prices.

+Technology used

+Python
+ML
+Flask
+HTML
+CSS

+SQL